TrickyNekro/OpenLabStick/README.md

 # OpenLabStick
 by El.
 Provatos

-During the pandemic a lot of us had to leave spaces like schools, offices, laboratories behind and of course
+During the pandemic a lot of us had to leave spaces like schools, offices, laboratories behind and of course<br>
 <b>all the nice equipment that is available in those!!!</b> That´s exactly what this projects aim to alleviate!

 This is not going to replace your +5k$ Scope or ten times as much Spectrum Analyzer or even your lab power supply!